Granblue Fantasy Versus: Rising: Playable characters

 Some of these new characters were originally winners of 2022 additional character polls who were meant to be DLC in the first game.
 The first season consists of six characters, and one of them initially starts out as a non-playable main antagonist of the base game's storyline, while another being an original character who is created for this game.
 Granblue Fantasy Versus: Rising also marks the first time an Arc System Works-developed game features third-party guest characters, followed by Guilty Gear Strive.

 Development and release

 Game director Tetsuya Fukuhara expressed a desire for a sequel to be produced.
 It was uncertain on whether the first Versus will get a PlayStation 5 upgrade with minor updates, but ultimately it was decided to direct a sequel, which was later announced at GBVS Cygames Cup Special in January 2023, which was expected to be released in the same year.
 Originally scheduled to be released on November 30, 2023, the game's launch date was pushed back to December 14 for additional fine-tuning.
+A Version 2.60 update set to launch on September 17, 2026 was announced at Evo 2026 on June 29, 2026, alongside the announcement of a Nintendo Switch 2 version releasing simultaneously on the same day.

 Downloadable content and updates

-Each DLC Fighters are included in the Season Passes:
+DLC fighters are included in season passes: